pgeek92/Udacity-Big-Data-Foundations-Nanodegree/README.md

 Basic Python programming skills is a prerequisite.

-big data differs from other traditional data analyzes.
+Big data differs from other traditional data analyzes.

 3 V’s of Big data and it's working

 Automated methods to deploy large clusters